jlibovicky/jlibovicky.github.io/_posts/2020-02-20-MT-Weekly-Multilingual-View-on-Unsupervised-MT.md

 languages.
-We can surely directly maximize the probability for translation in the two directions for which we have the parallel data, but this theoretical framework, we can infer additional loss that they call the _cross-translation term_ and you can imagine it as a kind of consistency loss.
+We can surely directly maximize the probability for translation in the two directions for which we have the parallel data, but this theoretical framework, we can infer additional loss that they call the _cross-translation term_ and we can imagine it as a kind of consistency loss.
 If we have the parallel sentence pairs, they should have the same translations into the third language.